patrickfatrick/colorizer/README.md

 ## What is it?

 Colorizer is a very small (5kb minified) library for handling color manipulation and conversion.
 It was inspired by what you can do in Sass so a lot of the same functionality is here.
-Given a hex or RGB color you can:
+Given a color in hex, RGB, or HSL, you can:

 - Add, subtract, divide, and multiply vales
 - Add, subtract, divide and multiply other colors